• Skip to main content

 Notes

-• If you do not have coconut milk then use regular milk.
-But ensure you add only cooled jaggery syrup to the cooked moong dal payasam otherwise it will curdle.
+• If you do not have coconut milk use regular milk.
+But ensure you add only cooled jaggery syrup to the cooked moong dal payasam else it will split/curdle.

 • You can directly add the grated jaggery and skip making the syrup if your jaggery is clean.